MOSES * EGYPT * SPAETH

 Egyptian Language in the Bible

-Among the in fact overwhelming many examples of the authenticity problems concerning the researchers’ hypotheses in question, a few are mentioned here:
+Of the overwhelming number of examples of the authenticity problems concerning the academic researchers' hypotheses, a few are mentioned here:

 1. Although the Bible has 3-4 Hebrew words for 'linen/cotton' (e.g. bad, peshet, and sadin) the Egyptian word shesh (shesn) is used 38 times, of which 34 passages with this word are in the Pentateuch, but is nevertheless claimed to belong to a so-called late priest-source ("P-source").
 But why should the priests avoid the words of their own Hebrew biblical language as if they were Egyptological linguistic historians?